operator-framework/operator-controller/CONTRIBUTING.md

 Operator Controller is an Apache 2.0 licensed project and accepts contributions via GitHub pull requests (PRs).

+## Certificate of Origin

+By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

+## Overview

 Thank you for your interest in contributing to the Operator-Controller.

 As you may or may not know, the Operator-Controller project aims to deliver the user experience described in the [Operator Lifecycle Manager (OLM) V1 Product Requirements Document (PRD)](https://docs.google.com/document/d/1-vsZ2dAODNfoHb7Nf0fbYeKDF7DUqEzS9HqgeMCvbDs/edit).
 The design requirements captured in the OLM V1 PRD were born from customer and community feedback based on the experience they had with the released version of [OLM V0](github.com/operator-framework/operator-lifecycle-manager).